 I'm Wilbert Duijvesteijn and I'm 'the Brewing Dutchman'.
 A few years ago I moved here from Rotterdam together with my wife Theresa McGovern.
-It did not take long until we were inspired to weave together Swedish and Dutch beer traditions and now we have started a brewery together.
+It did not take long until we were inspired to weave together Swedish flavor and Belgian beer traditions and now we have started a brewery together.

 We want to surprice your taste buds with brand new beer styles that can hardly be said to fall into any particular category.
 We work, to a large extent, together with local produce and believe in creative brewing where we find boundaries without losing the balance.

 We started with a 'sandbox' of 4 barrels in which we did a secondary fermentation with a brettanomyces bruxellensis.